-- On entering Cumberland Bay, contact the Government Officer on VHF Channel 16. - Government Officers will board the vessel to carry out Customs and Immigration checks, including issuing invoices for fees and the receipt of any cash payments. - Government officers will require the Visit Permit Holder Landing Declaration as well as the Biosecurity Declaration Form signed by all persons going ashore. - Government Officer will undertake the Biosecurity Audit immediately prior to the shore landing at Grytviken. - A visitor fee is charged for each person (16 years old and over) named on the passenger list of cruise ships and yachts, including privately owned vessels.
-No charge is made for any professional (employed) crew or staff on a vessel. - The Government may request at any time that a Government Officer be embarked to monitor landings and biosecurity measures for periods while the vessel is at South Georgia.
+- On entering Cumberland Bay, contact the Government Officer on VHF Channel 16. - Government Officers will board the vessel to carry out Customs and Immigration checks, including issuing invoices for fees and the receipt of any cash payments. - Government officers will require the Visit Permit Holder Landing Declaration as well as the Biosecurity Declaration Form signed by all persons going ashore. - Government Officer will undertake the Biosecurity Audit immediately prior to the shore landing at Grytviken. - • - The Government may request at any time that a Government Officer be embarked to monitor landings and biosecurity measures for periods while the vessel is at South Georgia.